How Much Sweet Spot Training Should You Do?

-Most if not all gravel grinder events are all about who can sweet spot the most.
-So when you sign up for a gravel event how much sweet spot should you do is not based on your age or ability, its how hard and long the course is.
-Thus - start with a healthy 60 minutes and raise your CTL by building with as much sweet spot as you can handle (120 minutes) to prepare for you event that is going to be 5, 6, 7 hours +.
+Most if not all gravel grinder events are all about who can Sweet Spot the most.
+So when you sign up for a gravel event how much Sweet Spot should you do is not based on your age or ability, its how hard and long the course is.
+Thus - start with a healthy 60 minutes and raise your training load by building with as much sweet spot as you can handle (120 minutes) to prepare for you event that is going to be 5, 6, 7 hours +.
 Hey you signed up for it!

 Sweet Spot for Triathletes

 The biggest consideration for how much Sweet Spot triathletes should incorporate on a daily basis is whether or not they have a run workout afterward or if they are managing their fatigue downstream.
 In season the bike leg distance dictates how much Sweet Spot athletes need to incorporate in their training.
 Sprint and Olympic distance competitors actually race more in Sweet Spot than 70.3 and Ironman competitors so they'll utilize more Sweet Spot training.
 The power demands of an Ironman are closer to tempo than they are to Sweet Spot and as such need to incorporate more tempo than they do Sweet Spot into their training.
 Sweet Spot becomes non-specific to IronMan in season.
 During a build however, it is wonderful training for all multisport athletes especially time crunched IronMan triathletes.

 Like roadies and mountain bikers, when 'crossers are building a hemi-powered aerobic engine, the more Sweet Spot the better [see Build Phase].
 However, once the season begins, since a cross race will only be an hour, not as much Sweet Spot is necessary in training.
 Unless the athlete is rebuild their base during a non-competitive phase such as a mid-season November training camp.
 See the Belgian Majorca Training Camp training.